mimblewimble/grin/doc/dandelion/simulation.md

 ## T = 85

-D runs out of patience, flips a coin, broadcasts the aggregated tx to its stem relay and starts the embargo timer for this tx.
+D runs out of patience, flips a coin, broadcasts the aggregated transaction to its stem relay and starts the embargo timer for this transaction.
-E receives the stem tx, aggregates its (thus removing duplicate input/output pair B1) and starts it s patience timer.
+E receives the stem transaction, aggregates its (thus removing duplicate input/output pair B1) and starts it s patience timer.

 ![t = 85](images/t85.png)

 ## T = 100

-F runs out of patience, flips a coin, broadcasts the aggregated tx to all its peers (fluff in the mempool).
+F runs out of patience, flips a coin, broadcasts the aggregated transaction to all its peers (fluff in the mempool).
-E receives the tx in its mempool and reverts the state of its stempool to avoid conflicting transactions.
+E receives the transaction in its mempool and reverts the state of its stempool to avoid conflicting transactions.

 ![t = 100](images/t100.png)